agilexrobotics/limo_ros2/docs/README.md

 The wired connection address is configured as 192.168.1.3, gateway 192.168.1.1

 ## Create workspace
-*Note if you are doing this on the existing AgileX image with ros melodic, create a workspace called agilex_ros2_ws instead and substitute every agilex_ws below with agilex_ros2_ws*
+*Note if you are doing this on the existing AgileX image with ros melodic, create a workspace called agilex_ros2_ws - in the Chinese version of the documentation they called their workspace agilex_ws which collides with the Limo melodic workspace*

 ```
-mkdir ~/agilex_ws
+mkdir ~/agilex_ros2_ws
-cd ~/agilex_ws
+cd ~/agilex_ros2_ws
 mkdir src
 cd src
 git clone --recursive https://github.com/agilexrobotics/limo_ros2.git
+cd limo_ros2
+rm ydlidar_ros2/params/ydlidar.yaml
+ls -s limo_bringup/param/ydlidar.yaml ydlidar_ros2/params/ydlidar.yaml
-cd ..
+cd ~/agilex_ros2_ws
 ```

 ## Install YDlidarSDK